-I. Minor Offenses include less serious behavior problems.
-Consequences may be one or Violations Disorderly behavior or lack of courtesy in more of the following, and are 1. the halls or classrooms normally handled by the 2.
-Chewing gum, eating or drinking in class teachers: 3.
-Not paying attention in class (e.g. writing Verbal warning or passing notes) Parent notification or 4.
-Cutting or pushing in line conference 5.
-Not wearing the uniform correctly Loss of recess or free time Tardiness to class 6.
-Other formative measure 7.
-Not completing homework or class related to the offense assignments
+- 1. Disorderly behavior or lack of courtesy in the halls or classrooms - 2.
+Chewing gum, eating or drinking in class - 3.
+Not paying attention in class (e.g. writing or passing notes) - 4.
+Cutting or pushing in line - 5.
+Not wearing the uniform correctly - 6.
+Tardiness to class - 7.
+Not completing homework or class assignments